 Creating a Location page

-How to create a page that provides information about a location on or off-campus.
+How to use Content Publisher to create a webpage about a location on or off-campus.

 When to create a Location page

 Create a Location page to:

 - provide information about a location on campus